sanskrit/raw_etexts_english/blogs/manasataramgini/2006/06/2006-06-22_varmashiva.md

 ogha-valli-s record one member of my clan from the period just after the initial migration.
 While not much is known of others, this member of my clan, nephew to my direct male ancestor, attained considerable fame in a particular sense.

 The vaidiki “smArta-s” were always the source of intellectual capital for diverse sectarian matas through their defections to those paths.
 We have jayarAshI, the brahmin exponent of the chArvAka-mata, others like vAsubandhu of the AghamarShaNa kaushika gotra from puShpapura (now Peshawar in the Moslem Terrorist State) benefitted the bauddha mata, and rAmAnuja expanded shrI-vaiShNavism.

 This clansman of mine, varmashiva, was likewise a case of brain-drain, but into the shaiva-mata.
-While I generally tend to identify myself with saMkarShaNa in jayanta’s play, Agama-Dambara, I still have my sympathies for varmashiva for certain reasons.
+While I generally tend to identify myself with saMkarShaNa in jayanta’s play, Agama-ADambara, I still have my sympathies for varmashiva for certain reasons.
 Inscriptions records associated with the vodAmayUtA temple of rudra clearly mention his pravara as being:
 pravara pa\~NchakAnvito vatsa-bhArgava sugotra-maNDitaH| bhArgava-